David Pittavino

 As junior counsel, Raoul appeared regularly for the Official Trustee in Bankruptcy.
 In 2002 he was a member of the Family Law Committee of the NSW Bar Association.
 In 2008 he was a member of the joint committee of the NSW Bar Association and the Law Society which considered the provisions of the Succession Amendment (Family Provision) Act 2008 and in 2009 was a member of a similar committee which considered the provisions of the Succession Amendment (Intestacy Act) 2009.

 Raoul is a regular presenter at seminars on Wills and Estates held by specialist gatherings of Wills and Estates practitioners and Regional Law Societies.
 He also presents papers in the area on behalf of the leading MCLE providers.
-He is also an experienced Mediator in Wills and Estate matters which are referred by the Supreme Court of New South Wales for private mediation.
+He is an experienced Mediator in Wills and Estate matters which are referred by the Supreme Court of New South Wales for private mediation.

 Philippe Doyle Gray